Christian-Remboldt/ipfslib/README.md

 If no key name is given to publish to, it will automatically publish to the 'self' key, which is your node's main key.

 ---
+### Key.remove()
+With this function you can remove previously generated keys.

+    import ipfslib
+    api = ipfslib.Connect()

+    ipfslib.Key.remove(api, key_name='test_key')

+If you try to remove a non exsistent key the function will throw an exception.

+---
 ### Key.rename()
 This let's you rename your IPNS keys locally.